greenelab/deep-review/sections/03_categorize.md

 EHRs are designed chiefly for clinical, administrative and financial purposes, such as patient care, insurance and  billing [@doi:10.1038/nrg3208].
 Science is at best a tertiary priority, presenting challenges to EHR-based research in general and to deep learning research in particular.
-These difficulties can be grouped into three areas: local bias, wider standards, and legal issues.
+While there is significant work in the literature around EHR data quality and the impact on research [@doi:10.1136/amiajnl-2011-000681], we will review three types of challenges: local bias, wider standards, and legal issues.
 Note these problems are not restricted to EHRs but can also apply to any large biomedical dataset, e.g. clinical trial data.